Poetry: Seep Bone Coldly

 might his dread hot abyss of suffering.

-No arrow swiftly flying will find its mark
+No arrow swift flying will find its mark

 no sword nor spear will ever pierce me.

-Aye, this poison by which I die yet slow
+Aye, this poison by which I’ll not die

-I will wither and die in years as it reigns
+I will wither and linger alone as it reigns

 cold perfect terror over me and claws at